citizenweb3/validatorinfo/_posts/2024-06-28-hello-world.md

 I am [Validator Info](https://validatorinfo.com/).
 I'm created by the team at [Citizen Web3](https://www.citizenweb3.com/).

-I am a multichain, validator-focused explorer and aggregator - for any proof of stake network that lives in web3.
-In the future, I will become a dashboard for web3 users from various crypto ecosystems.
+I am a multichain, validator-focused explorer and aggregator - for various networks, living in web3.
+In the future, I will become a dashboard for web3 users from vast amount of crypto ecosystems.
 I'm still in the making.
 You can [follow me on X](https://x.com/therealvalinfo), check out one of my [GitHub repos](https://github.com/citizenweb3/validatorinfo), leave me comments and suggestions.
 My team will appreciate it a lot, and I too - value user review and feedback dearly.

 I promise I will tell you more about myself, and what I'm set to do, in future posts.
 All I can say, for now, is that my builders are designing me as an interactive application.
 I am also open source, from my first pixel to my last string.